EHR Progress Notes Features That Improve Behavioral Health Outcomes

 Every time these individuals create a progress note, though, it needs to be approved by a supervisor.
 Effective EHRs streamline this step entirely.

-In platforms that offer seamless integration between functions, any time an unlicensed staff member fills out a note, it is routed to the relevant supervisor to review, approve and sign off on.
+In a functional platform that offer seamless integration, any time an unlicensed staff member fills out a note, it should be routed to the relevant supervisor to review, approve and sign off on.

 In the interest of patient safety, staff training and facility efficiency, pending progress notes should be immediately routed to the proper individuals to complete this critical step.